 The Cruise of the Dondevoy

-This diary has been visited times. times.
+This diary has been visited times.
 View the Dondevoy stats

 This diary was written during an extended cruise on the canals in 1972, in an old rowing boat converted so I could live on it.
 The trip started in Cambridge, went down the River Great Ouse to where it becomes tidal, then across the Middle Level Navigable Drains to Peterborough and up the River Nene and onto the canal system.
 I spent about a month in Northampton, several weeks in Coventry, and a few days in Stratford-upon-Avon.
 The diary covers my cruises between those places.

-Of particular note are some of the people I met along the way: Dr David Owen the canal author on his boat Rose of Sharon on 20th July, Joe & Rose Skinner on their butty boat Friendship, on 5th September, 8th September, and 9th September, Bob Bush the canal painter on 9th September, and Nick & Corinna Grey on 23rd September.
+Included in the diary is an account of going along the Old Bedford River and through the now unnavigable Welches Dam and Horseway Locks, on 9th June.
+Of particular note are some of the people I met along the way: Dr David Owen the canal author on his boat Rose of Sharon on 20th July, Joe & Rose Skinner on their butty boat Friendship on 5th September, 8th September, and 9th September, Bob Bush the canal painter on 9th September, and Nick & Corinna Grey on 23rd September.